alex1779/cv2_images_to_video/README.md

 # note that:

-	-i   #is the path folder to your image
+	-i   #is the input path folder to your images
 	-o   #is the full path to your video with format .mp4 -fps # is the number of frames per minute